 Gluten and Food Sensitivity

-In certain people, it might cause sensitivity and who suffers from celiac disease cannot eat gluten at all, since they cannot digest it.
+It might cause sensitivity in certain people, and those who suffer from celiac disease cannot eat gluten since they cannot digest it.

 There is a food sensitivity test if you wish to learn if a certain food creates a sensitivity in your body.

-You can also understand if a certain food causes your sensitivity by excluding the diet’s suspected food and monitoring how the body reacts (writing a daily food diary).
+You can also understand if a certain food causes you sensitivity by excluding the diet’s suspected food and monitoring how the body reacts (writing a daily food diary).

 If you are eliminating gluten-containing grains from your diet, remember to replace them with other healthy sources of carbohydrates.